 © Karim Manjra (Unsplash)

-This is where Hildebrandt takes her lead for the Chair, savouring Hannah Arendt’s natality as well as Helmuth Plessner’s celebration of the artificial nature of human animals.
+This is where Hildebrandt takes her lead for the Chair, savoring Hannah Arendt’s natality as well as Helmuth Plessner’s celebration of the artificial nature of human animals.

 Llamas are of a special kind.
 At the Berkeley Campus of the University of California, during the exam period, llamas are brought in for a ‘Llamapalooza’, where students can pet and cuddle them (Cantor, 2019).
-It seems that the students reboot, while enjoying the physical proximity of their grass munching companions.
-A special treat from the perspective of virus-induced physical distancing.
+The students seem to reboot while enjoying the physical proximity of their grass munching companions.
 Llamas are ‘charismatic’, in the sense of having a natural attractiveness.
-Some might claim this demonstrates their cleverness, having figured out how to save their own butt by catering to those capable of preserving their habitat (Albert et al. 2018).
-The attractiveness has also resulted in llamas as therapeutic pets, not merely with stressed students but also in nursing homes or engaging with people with cerebral palsy or autism.
-Llamas are described as patient, kind, capable of ‘reading’ their human counterparts, smart and curious, as well as strong willed, insubordinate and reasonably sovereign when challenged to take on unwarranted tasks.
-The interactions between humans and llamas demonstrate the interdependence between humans and other animals, though we all know this interdependence is not necessarily beneficial for either.
-Think of the industrial production of meat from living animals and the transfer of viruses from animals to humans.
-In the meantime, there is much more to learn from llamas and other subspecies of the camilidae, for instance at the level of their immune system.
+Some might claim this demonstrates their cleverness but it has also resulted in llamas as therapeutic pets, not merely with stressed students but also in nursing homes or engaging with people with cerebral palsy or autism.
+Llamas are described as patient, kind, capable of ‘reading’ their human counterparts, smart and curious, as well as strong-willed, insubordinate and reasonably sovereign when challenged to take on unwarranted tasks.
+In the meantime, there is much more to learn from llamas and other subspecies of the camelidae, for instance at the level of their immune system.

 As Felix Stalder noted, the corona-virus pandemic has caused ‘a return to the real’, and as many have noted, it has highlighted the pivotal role of science in society, while also raising new questions about the increasing dependence on data- and code-driven infrastructure.
 Key questions must be addressed, such as: